 The Stillman School of Business at Seton Hall University was established in 1950 to provide education geared toward the complex, practical needs of business leaders.
 The School was the first private business school in New Jersey to earn accreditation from the Association to Advance Collegiate Schools of Business (AACSB International).
-More than 60 years later, the School continues to maintain professional accreditation from AACSB and is the only school in northern New Jersey with both business and accounting accreditation.
+Decades later, the School continues to maintain professional accreditation from AACSB and is the only school in northern New Jersey with both business and accounting accreditation.

 Nationally Recognized Educational Experience

 The Stillman School is nationally recognized for its "Return on Investment" by U.S. News & World Report for its strong academic programs.
-In addition, our Gerald P. Buccino '63 Center for Leadership Development earned, for the fifth year in a row, a No. 1 ranking in the Leadership 500 Excellence Awards.
+In addition, our Gerald P. Buccino '63 Center for Leadership Development earned, for the fifth year in a row, a No. 1 ranking in the LEAD Awards sponsored by HR.com.

-Our M.B.A. program is included in The Princeton Review's "Best Business Schools" and in US News & World Report as a "top business school for part-time MBAs."
+Our M.B.A. program is included in The Princeton Review's "Best Business Schools" and has been a US News & World Report "top business school for part-time MBAs."

 Concepts into Practice